O Rings Explained: A Complete Guide to Sealing Technology

 -

-Medical sector: Uses O rings in syringes, pumps, and medical devices to maintain sterile environments.
+Medical field: Uses O-ring in syringes, pumps and medical equipment to maintain sterile environment.

 -